 The thyrsus is an essential part of Dionysian costume and has several layers of symbolic significance.
-A thyrsus was a wand or staff of giant fennel covered with vines and leaves, sometimes wound with ribbons (taeniae )and topped with a pine cone or a bunch of vine-leaves.
+A thyrsus is a wand or staff of giant fennel covered with vines and leaves, sometimes wound with ribbons (taeniae) and topped with a pine cone or a bunch of vine-leaves.

-The thyrsus was a sacred instrument and was associated with Dionysus (Bacchus) and his followers, the Satyrs and Maenads is a symbol of prosperity, fertility, hedonism and pleasure/enjoyment in general.
+It was a sacred instrument associated with Dionysus (Bacchus) and his followers, the Satyrs and the Maenads, and a symbol of prosperity, fertility, hedonism and pleasure/enjoyment in general.

 One woman struck her thyrsus on a rock